wavefrontHQ/docs/pages/doc/proxies_installing.md

 ## Running a Proxy in a Docker Container

 To run a Docker container using the Docker `run` command, follow the instructions in [Installing a Proxy on a Single Host](#single).
-If you want to use Docker Compose or Kubernetes to run the proxy, set the `WAVEFRONT_URL` and `WAVEFRONT_TOKEN` properties, as follows:.
+If you want to use Docker Compose or Kubernetes to run the proxy, set the `WAVEFRONT_URL` and `WAVEFRONT_TOKEN` properties, as follows:

 ### Docker Compose